ibm-ecosystem-engineering/envizi-workshop-2024/124-Loading-Scope-3-Category1-data-using-AI-Assist/readme.md

 For reference, here is our Bank Scope 3 groups and categories identified.
 <img src="images/Bank-Scope3-Cat1-PGS.png">

 We have already created the  Groups and locations for the same in the previous lab exercises.
-This exercise provide the instructions to capture the data by leveraging AI Assistwith two different scenarios.
+This exercise provide the instructions to capture the data by leveraging AI Assist with two different scenarios.
    - Scenario 1 : Automatically submit the file processed by AI Assist directly
    - Scenario 2 : Modify the file processed by AI Assist and submit manually